dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     upstream	https://github.com/dtcenter/METplus (fetch)
     upstream	https://github.com/dtcenter/METplus (push)

-  where <your-github-user> is your GitHub username.
+  where <your-github-user> is the user's GitHub username without the angle brackets <>.

 Generate a feature branch from the 'develop' branch for new development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Create a feature branch in the dtcenter/METplus GitHub repository following this naming convention
+* Create a feature branch in the *dtcenter/METplus* GitHub repository following this naming convention:

-| *feature_<Github Issue number>_<brief_description>*
+  *feature_<Github Issue number>_<brief_description>*
-|

   For example, for GitHub issue #777 that creates new wrapper xyz, the feature branch would be named:

-| *feature_777_wrapper_xyz*
+  *feature_777_wrapper_xyz*
-|

-* Create your feature branch based off the develop branch
+* Create the feature branch based off the develop branch:

   .. code-block:: ini

     git checkout develop

-* Verify that you are currently working in the develop branch by running
+* Verify the current development branch is active by running:

   .. code-block:: ini

     git branch

-  You should see something like the following:
+  Something like the following will be output:

   .. code-block:: ini